 Resource management helps ensure predictable behavior by defining the impact of different services on cluster resources.
-Use resource management to:
+The goals of resource management features are to:

-- Guarantee completion in a reasonable time frame for critical workloads. - Support reasonable cluster scheduling between groups of users based on fair allocation of resources per group. - Prevent users from depriving other users access to the cluster.
+- Guarantee completion in a reasonable time frame for critical workloads - Support reasonable cluster scheduling between groups of users based on fair allocation of resources per group

+• Prevent users from depriving other users access to the cluster

-With Cloudera Manager 5, statically allocating resources using cgroups is configurable through a single static service pool wizard.
-You allocate services as a percentage of total resources, and the wizard configures the cgroups.
+Cloudera Manager 4 introduced the ability to partition resources across HBase, HDFS, Impala, MapReduce, and YARN services by allowing you to set configuration properties that were enforced by Linux control groups (Linux cgroups).
+With Cloudera Manager 5, the ability to statically allocate resources using cgroups is configurable through a single static service pool wizard.
+You allocate services a percentage of total resources and the wizard configures the cgroups.